 George Casey has more than 27 years of senior leadership and management experience in airport acquisitions, development, capital planning, finance, operations, commercial management and privatizations in almost every region of the world.
 He has participated in the analysis, assessment and review of more than 160 airports and $5 billion-plus of airport financings in support of capital projects and acquisitions.
-Mr. Casey joined Vantage Airport Group (“Vantage”) in 2001 as vice president of business development and in 2003 he also assumed responsibility for the operations group.
+Mr. Casey joined Vantage Airport Group (“Vantage”) in 2001.
 Since becoming president and CEO of Vantage, he has been responsible for the overall strategic direction and leadership of the company.

 Mr. Charbonneau is a Senior Director at PSP Investments (Montreal, Quebec) in its Infrastructure Investments group.
 Mr. Charbonneau joined the Infrastructure Investments group at PSP Investments in May 2006.
 He is responsible for identifying and executing transactions across various infrastructure sector and geographies as well as monitoring portfolio investments.
 Before joining PSP Investments, Mr. Charbonneau worked for a private investment fund and prior to that, he was part of the Infrastructure and PPP advisory team at PricewaterhouseCoopers (Montreal, Quebec).

 Mrs Torborg Chetkovich has over 20 years of experience from leading positions within the transport sector.
-She began her career at Swedish State Railways between 1991 – 1999, before moving on to Veolia, Sweden´s largest passenger transportation company, as Transport Director.
+During the years her main focus has been to increase profitability and passenger satisfaction.
+She began her career at Swedish State Railways, before moving on to Veolia, Sweden´s largest passenger transportation company, as Transport Director.
 During the following two years she served as Deputy CEO at Veolia Transport Sweden before she took position as Managing Director for MTR Scandinavia.
-Since 2010 Mrs. Chetkovich is Group CEO at Swedavia, operating eleven airports across Sweden.
+Since 2010 Mrs. Chetkovich is Group CEO at Swedavia, operating eleven climate friendly airports across Sweden.

 Ray has been Group Chief Financial Officer with Dublin Airport Authority for 14 years, with responsibility for Finance, Shared Services, Group Information Technology and DAA’s international airport investment interests.
 Ray is also a director of Aer Rianta International, the Group’s international retailing and airport investment company, DAA Finance plc, the Group’s listed financing vehicle, and a number of other DAA subsidiaries and associates.